vishalbachchas/PLAY-SNAKE/README.md

 # PLAY-SNAKE
 Play Snake is a game with a concept where the player conspire a line which grows in length, with the line itself being a primary obstacle.

+/////////////////////////////////////////////////////////////////////////////////////////
+The player controls a dot, square, or object on a bordered plane.
+As it moves forward, it leaves a trail behind, resembling a moving snake.
+In some games, the end of the trail is in a fixed position, so the snake continually gets longer as it moves.
+In another common scheme, the snake has a specific length, so there is a moving tail a fixed number of units away from the head.
+The player loses when the snake runs into the screen border, a trail or other obstacle, or itself.